 Located in the Gulf of Siam south east of Bangkok, Koh Samui (Koh meaning island) is just 12km from it's neighbouring island Koh Phangan and 35km from the nearest mainland point where access to the island can be by sea.
 Samui boasts a picturesque mountain ridge that runs east to west with lush tropical landscapes swooping down to the palm fringed sandy shores.

-By far the simplest way to travel to Koh Samui from the Thailand mainland is by air with a flight of 60 – 90 minutes (jet or propeller) from the capital Bangkok.
+By far the simplest way to travel to Koh Samui from the Thailand mainland is by air with a flight of 45 minutes from the capital Bangkok.

 Koh Samui has an award winning boutique International airport operated by Bangkok Airways who have the majority of flights into Koh Samui.

 Other domestic arrivals can be made from Phuket, Krabi, Chiang Mai and Pattaya with direct international flights from Singapore, Hong Kong and Malaysia.